gek169/Simple_ISA/README.md

 I'd argue this is part of the charm, it's like a supped-up 8 bit micro.
 Here's some tips:

 1) Establish an ABI convention. is the b register preserved through a function call, for instance?
 How are function arguments and return values passed?
-2) Write macros for your variables and functions.
+2) Write macros for your variables and functions. you can use asm_call to do very fancy tricks!
 3) Write macros which use other macros.
 Macros inside of a macro are not expanded until they are used (With the exception of built-ins like $ and %)
 4) create inline subroutines using macros so you don't have to dedicate brainpower to indexing into an array.
 5) Align all arrays to page or region boundaries- you can use `section` to move the output counter to a designated location.